sans-sense/notes/README.md

 ## Setup
-We need pdflatex, which can be installed from BasicTex like [this](https://www.tug.org/mactex/mactex-download.html).
-For survival in TeX land introductions like [this](https://web.mit.edu/rsi/www/pdfs/new-latex.pdf) is handy.
+We need pdflatex, which can be installed from [here](https://www.tug.org/mactex/mactex-download.html), BasicTex is sufficient.
+For survival in TeX land [this](https://web.mit.edu/rsi/www/pdfs/new-latex.pdf) is handy.
 VSCode does have plugins, but it needs latexmk and perl, so living with CLI.